 Designsonearth Eco Bag Workshop Designers Block

 Designsonearth, are a team of strategists, designers and planners and who want to make more people thinking about global issues from a design background.
-Most people have become aware of the environmental problems which are slowly destroying the environment, such as the depletion of finite resources, the rapid urbanisation of our communities and the effects of global warming, these are all having a damaging effect, and have a negative impact on our way of living.
+Most people have become aware of the environmental problems which are slowly destroying the environment, such as the depletion of finite resources, the rapid urbanization of our communities and the effects of global warming, these are all having a damaging effect, and have a negative impact on our way of living.

-The Tote bag book published by Laurence King Publishing was spotted and for sale at the work shop, I was flattered by the team of Designsonearth who displayed the book, and made it a focus of their work shop.
+The Tote bag book published by Laurence King Publishing was spotted and for sale at the workshop, I was flattered by the team of Designsonearth who displayed the book and made it a focus of their workshop.
 It was a great aid as a visual reference to those creating their pieces of designs on the tote bags.

 I find myself getting a little carried away with an eco drawing onto a tote bag, it was a grand idea by Designsonearth to come up with a successful workshop as part of the Design week, and I am also pleased to have been asked to be part of the Designsonearth workshop.